pyfsi/coconut/coupling_components/solver_wrappers/fluent/fluent.md

 ### The `__init__` method

 During initialization, the journal and UDF files are adapted (parameter values are filled in) and copied to the `working_directory`.
 Fluent is then started in that directory using the parameters `cores`, `dimensions` and `fluent_gui`.
-Fluent then writes a case summery, so that the solver wrapper can link the interface thread names (specified in `thread_names`) to Fluent thread IDs, for use in the UDFs.
+Fluent then writes a case summary, so that the solver wrapper can link the interface thread names (specified in `thread_names`) to Fluent thread IDs, for use in the UDFs.
 Then the `Model` and `ModelParts` are created, based on data written by Fluent in time step 0.
 After a restart, this same data must be found, i.e. if those data files are removed from the `working_directory` folder, the simulation cannot be restarted.
 Finally, the `Interfaces` are created.

 ### Files created during simulation